VeryGoodOpenSource/very_good_analysis/CONTRIBUTING.md

 pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

+## Releasing new versions

+Every snapshot of a version is saved on its own yaml file under the name pattern: `lib/analysis_options.<version>.yaml`.

+To release a new version:

+1. Copy the most recent yaml to a new one with the new desired version.
+1. Include that file on the main yaml file `lib/analysis_options.yaml`.
+1. Open a pull request with the proposed changes.